adilakhter/papers-i-read/distributed_systems/dynamo/README.md

 - Antiquity and its `Byzantine fault tolerance protocols` is mentioned, how does it do that?
 - 4.2 consistent hashing, it says 'heterogeneity' in 2.3 Design Discussion but does consistent hashing distribute load by server capabilities? (in P210, P2 use a variant of consistent hashing)
 - is the variant of consistent hashing the `Token Ring`?
+- ~~[x] where did they mention coordinator nodes?~~
+- can K-V storage like Dynamo be extended to store complex or even relational data.
+I saw https://github.com/pingcap/tidb (a distributed NewSQL database compatible with MySQL protocol) built on top of https://github.com/pingcap/tikv (Distributed transactional key value database powered by Rust and Raft)

 ## Supplemental